-San Francisco, with its bustling streets and lively cultural attractions, good public transportation and easily walkable streets, is a great city to spend the Golden Years.
-The city boasts many senior communities throughout its diverse neighborhoods.
+San Francisco, with its bustling streets and lively cultural attractions, good public transportation, and easily walkable streets, is a great city to spend the Golden Years.
+The city of San Francisco boasts many senior housing communities throughout its diverse neighborhoods.
 Housing for independent seniors ranges from luxury high-rise apartments and condos to affordable residences for those on a tight budget.
 San Francisco's stock of senior housing options is broad enough to fit most people's needs.

 If you want to live right in the thick of things and be surrounded by constant action, an apartment right in the heart of the city is where you should be.

 A towering retirement hotel located on Sutter Street, The Broadmoor boasts luxurious accommodations with a location that's close to everything.
 Broadmoor chefs bake bread each day for the residents, and a creative menu provides three, balanced meals each day.
 With a month-to-month rental agreement, residents will not pay as much as other luxury senior residences because there is no on-site medical care.
 However, the hotel is close to St. Francis Hospital and California Pacific Medical Center, and it has easy access to public transportation.

 Room furnishings are included in the monthly rent, as are the meals, which can be consumed in the hotel's dining room or delivered through room service.
 Residents can relax on the hotel's terraced sculpture garden, socialize during cocktail parties, or get out on an adventure to nearby attractions, such as Napa Valley.